shahar-batito/ToDo-List/README.md

 Setup Instructions
 1. Clone the Repository to your computer

-2. Backend Setup
+2. Backend Setup -
+    a.
 Navigate to the backend directory:
         bash
         cd backend
+    b.
 Install dependencies:
         bash
         npm install
+    c.
 Start the backend server:
         bash
         node server.js
+    d.
 The backend server will run at http://localhost:3001.

-3. Frontend Setup
+3. Frontend Setup -
-    In Bash - Navigate to the frontend directory Install dependencies:
+    a.
+In Bash - Navigate to the frontend directory
+    b.
+Install dependencies:
         bash
         npm install
+    c.
 Start the frontend application:
         bash
         npm start
+    d.
 The frontend application will run at http://localhost:3000.

-How to Use
+How to Use -
 Open a web browser and go to http://localhost:3000.